CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

     - ``mean``
     - ``imagesc``

 - single subject significance testing.
 Using the data loaded for subject ``s01`` as described above, estimate how significant the *split-half correlation score* is different from zero.
 Generate a null dataset by reshuffling the labels in one half of the data, and then compute the *split-half correlation score* for this null dataset.
-Using a ``for``-loop, repeat this process 1000 times to get 1000 split-half null data correlation scores.
-Finally, compute the significance of the original split-half correlation score by dividing the number of times the original split-half correlation score is less than the null-data correlation scores.
+Using a ``for``-loop, repeat this process 1000 times (i.e., use 1000 iterations) to get 1000 split-half null data correlation scores.
+Finally, compute the significance of the original split-half correlation score by dividing the number of times the original split-half correlation score is less than the null-data correlation scores by the number of iterations (1000).
 Show a histogram with the 1000 null data correlation scores, and a vertical line showing the correlation score in the original data.

     Suggested functions: